Catherine Ellis (ethnomusicologist): Early life and education

 Catherine Joan Caughie was born on 19 May 1935 at Birregurra in Victoria.

 At the end of her secondary schooling, Ellis won a Commonwealth Scholarship in 1953.
-She graduated from the University of Melbourne in 1956 with a Bachelor of Music.
+She graduated from the University of Melbourne where she was resident at Ormond College, in 1956 with a Bachelor of Music.
 She completed a PhD in 1961 at the University of Glasgow, with her thesis "A Study of Central Australian Music", published in book form in 1964.

 Career

 Ellis began her career researching Aboriginal music as assistant to Professor Ted Strehlow at the University of Adelaide from 1957 to 1958.
 She based her PhD on her analysis of Strehlow's collected material.
 On returning to Adelaide in 1962 she resumed her research assistant position but soon won a Postdoctoral Fellowship in the Department of Australian Linguistics.
 Next she received an ARC Research Fellowship to the Elder Conservatorium of Music.

+With Ngarrindjeri poet, Leila Rankine (1932–1993), she established the Centre for Aboriginal Studies in Music at the University of Adelaide in 1972.

+Throughout her career she made field trips in South Australia and along the Murray River to study and record Aboriginal music.